-The initial outreach and education will provide a description of the Program for eligible consumers and will be conducted via traditional print and TV channels, social media, a dedicated website, public presentations and personal communications to inform eligible consumers about the Program and will include a toll-free number.
+The initial outreach and education will provide a description of the Program for Applicable Consumers and will be conducted via traditional print and TV channels, social media, a dedicated website, public presentations and personal communications to inform Applicable Consumers about the Program and will include a toll-free number.
 This effort will provide specific information about the Program and increase public awareness of the goals of the Program and the opt-out notification process.